top of page

 Visible thinking is one of those for me.

-In teaching and assessment
+Visible thinking in teaching and assessment

 Abstract illustration highlighting the power of visible thinking, featuring dynamic geometric shapes, glowing accents, and soft gradients in pink, purple, and blue.
 The design conveys collaboration, creativity, and the transformative flow of ideas